 Whaupaunaucau State Forest: there is a parking area off Post Road.
 Boats are allowed on the pond but they must be carried to the water; so canoes or kayaks are a good choice.
+Electric motors only.

 The main gamefish found in the pond are brook trout and largemouth bass.
 Pumpkinseed sunfish and brown bullhead can also be found in the pond.
 The brook trout fishery is mainly a put-and-take fishery with few holdover fish.
 Because of this the brook trout fishing is usually best in the spring and early-summer shortly after stocking.
 Good baits are worms, salted minnows and artificial natural baits (like Gulp or Powerbait) fished under a bobber.
 Flies, spinners, small stickbaits (like Rapalas) and spoons will also work for the trout

 Jeffrey Pond is stocked annually with 1,100 one year-old (8-9") brook trout.
 All fish were removed from Jeffrey Pond in the summer of 1997 in an effort to restore the pond to a brook trout only fishery.
 The pond was surveyed during the summers of 1998, 1999 and spring of 2001.
 It was then determined that the management of Jeffrey Pond as a brook trout only fishery was not practical at this time.
 Either through avoidance of the rotenone treatment and/or illegal restocking, a substantial non-trout fish community has reestablished in the pond.
 Additionally, survival and growth of stocked brook trout was not significant enough to warrant future efforts to control non-trout fishes.
 Special regulations exist for trout in Chenango County so please review the Special Regulations by County section of your Freshwater Fishing Guide.